MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 **Update rule**:
 $$\beta := \beta + \frac{2\alpha}{m} X^T (y - X\beta)$$

+We can set the size of each step with the learning rate ($$\alpha$$): too small a step will take a long time, while too large a step can cause it to fail to converge (keep overshooting).
 This is demonstrated in the image below using just one feature ($$\theta_1$$) and the intercept ($$\theta_0$$).
 Each star represents a step (the distance determined by $$\alpha$$), and the arrows point to the minimum.
 The direction in which the step is taken is determined by the partial derivative of J(0,1).
 Depending on where one starts on the graph, one could end up at different points.

 <img src="/assets/gradient_descent.png" alt="gradient descent" width="70%"/>
 Source: [Supervised Machine Learning: Regression and Classification](https://www.coursera.org/learn/machine-learning)

 As the squared error in OLS is quadratic (convex), there is only one global minimum.
-This means Gradient Descent will always converge when applied to OLS (assuming learning rate appropriate), and should produce the same solution as the normal equation.
+This means Gradient Descent will always converge when applied to OLS, and should produce the same solution as the normal equation.
 In practice, there may be differences depending on the stopping criteria and learning rate.

 <img src="/assets/learning_rates_gd.png" alt="alpha impact" width="60%"/>
 Source: [Supervised Machine Learning: Regression and Classification](https://www.coursera.org/learn/machine-learning)